September Birthstone: Sapphire

 Symbolism Wisdom, Virtue, and Good Fortune

 Mythology and Beliefs Associated with divine favor, truth, faithfulness, and nobility.
-Considered a symbol of power and strength, but also of kindness and wise judgment
+Considered both a symbol of power and strength, but also of kindness and wise judgment

 Origin and History of Sapphire